 Q: Has the dog I am adopting been seen by a vet?

-A: All dogs in rescue have been seen by a veterinarian at least once during their intake process.
+A: All dogs in rescue have been seen by a veterinarian at least once immediately previous to, or during their intake process.
 Depending on the dog and situation, a dog may be seen multiple times.
 Each dog receives heartworm test/preventative when called for, as well as rabies, and DHLPP inoculations.
 All dogs are treated for parasites (multiple times depending on length of stay), and are given a general health screening.

 PLEASE NOTE: X-rays, teeth cleanings and other non-emergency medical tests and services are not provided for unless requested by the adopter, are pre-paid by the adopter, and are non-refundable.
 As part of our placement contract, we require that once you have adopted a dog that you make an appointment with your personal vet within the first 14 days for a well visit.
 We recommend that you follow a regular inoculation program established by your veterinarian to guarantee your dog stays healthy – rabies vaccine is required for life.
 You will receive a medical history on your new dog (as best as can be determined or documented).
 Please be aware that many dogs do not come with fully documented medical records or histories.

 Q: Are MABCR dogs ‘tested’ with cats or children?